Three Dog Night: 2012–present

-On October 21, 2015, Cory Wells died at his home in Dunkirk, New York, at age 74.
+On October 21, 2015, Cory Wells died at his home in Dunkirk, New York, at age 74 after a battle with multiple myeloma.
 In November 2015, the band announced that singer David Morgan would be joining them on the road.
-He was a former member of The Association.
+He was a former member of The Association during the mid-70s who coincidentally replaced Jay Gruska in that band.
 In April 2017, Howard Laravea replaced Eddie Reasoner on keyboards.
 He was formerly with Frankie Valli and the Four Seasons.

-When Three Dog Night returned to touring in August 2021, it was without Michael Allsup, who was replaced with Tim Hutton on bass.
-Paul Kingery switched back to guitar.
-Danny Hutton has stated during concert appearances that Three Dog Night has been recording a new album, before performing their new song "Prayer of the Children".
+When Three Dog Night returned to touring in August 2021, it was without guitarist Michael Allsup, who was replaced by bringing back Tim Hutton on bass while Paul Kingery switched back to guitar.
+Danny Hutton stated during 2021 concert appearances that Three Dog Night had been recording a new album before performing their new song "Prayer of the Children".